bump-sh/docs/src/_help/publish-documentation/seo-geo.md

 ```

 ## GEO (Generative Engine Optimization)
-### llms.txt
+### llms.txt for LLM crawlers
-`llms.txt` provides context for AI tools, telling crawlers what information can be retrieved behind each page of a documentation.
+`llms.txt` provides context for LLMs, telling crawlers what information can be retrieved behind each page of a documentation.
 It's available on both hubs and docs by adding `/llms.txt` at the end of the URL.

 [llms.txt of a documentation](https://bump.sh/bump-examples/doc/train-travel-api/llms.txt) *(example truncated for visibility purposes).*
 ```markdown